Key takeaways:

 Savings: 20%

 Before you allocate the rest of your money to things you would like to buy, but don't need to survive, first set aside at least 20% of your income for savings.
-These savings could be for future needs, such as next semester's books budget, or it could be for long-term needs, such as a new car or student loan payments.
+These savings could be for future short-term needs, such as next semester's books budget or starting an emergency fund, or it could be for long-term needs, such as tuition fees, a new car or paying off your student line of credit.

 Wants: 30%

 If you can, try to set aside at least 30% of your income for the things you don't need now or in the future, but that you really want.
-Leaving enough room in your budget for fun that you can afford will make it easier in the long run to say no to unaffordable purchases.
+Leaving enough room in your budget for fun you can afford will make it easier to say no to unaffordable purchases.

-If you plan to take on a work-study job, check with your university's financial aid office to see what wages undergraduate students can expect.
-Depending on your situation, your expected earnings may also be listed in your student financial aid package.
+If you plan to take on a work-study job, check with your college’s or university's financial aid office to see what wages undergraduate students can expect.
+Depending on your situation, your expected earnings may also be listed in your student financial aid package, especially if you have demonstrated financial need.

 The next step is to add up all of your expenses.
-But since you're new to college, you'll first need to figure out what those expenses will look like.
+But since you're new to college or university, you'll first need to figure out what those expenses will look like.

-As with income, your overall expenses, including tuition, fees and living expenses, will vary, depending on your situation.
-For example, a student who lives on campus might spend more on room and board than a student who lives at home or in an off-campus apartment with roommates.
+Your overall expenses, including tuition fees and living expenses, will likely vary depending on your situation.
+For example, a student who lives on campus at a post-secondary institution might spend more on room and board than a student who lives at home or in an off-campus apartment with roommates.

-It's also a good idea to research outside costs yourself since a university's estimate may not be accurate or up to date.
+It's also a good idea to research outside costs yourself since your school’s estimate may not be accurate or up to date.
 For example, if you plan to live off campus, check the average cost of gas or public transit, as well as average rents near campus.
-Similarly, if you decide to live on campus, check the amenities that are within walking distance.
+Similarly, if you decide to live on campus, check which amenities are within walking distance.
 Is there a grocery store nearby?
 What about shops and restaurants?

 Drafting a budget isn't hard.
 But sticking to it can be if you don't have much practice at being in charge of your own money.
 Luckily, you can take steps to make your life easier.
 The key is to build in some flexibility and ensure that your spending plan is reasonable.